dganellari/mars/README.md

 To compile for CUDA the Cmake flag needs to be set: MARS_USE_CUDA=ON.
 An example would be: cmake -DCMAKE_VERBOSE_MAKEFILE=ON -DCMAKE_BUILD_TYPE=Release -DTRY_WITH_KOKKOS=ON -DMARS_USE_CUDA=ON ..

+# MARS Kokkos requirements#

+Mars depends on both:

+Kokkos library (standalone or from Trilinos) and Kokkos Kernels library (standalone or from Trilinos).

+If using Trilinos then it will find them from Trilinos in $TRILINOS_DIR otherwise it looks for kokkos and kokkos kernels installations at $KOKKOS_DIR.

-In this case Kokkos should also be compiled with CUDA support.
+If compiled for CUDA then Kokkos should also be compiled with CUDA (Kokkos_ENABLE_CUDA=ON) and CUDA_LAMBDA (Kokkos_ENABLE_CUDA_LAMBDA=ON) support.
-To disable RDMA set MARS_NO_RDMA=ON.

 ## Cite MARS ##